Second Turkic Khaganate: Crisis

-In 720 Emperor Xuanzong of Tang attacked but Tonyukuk defeated his Basmyl cavalry and the Turks pushed into Gansu.
+In 720 Emperor Xuanzong of Tang attacked but Tonyukuk defeated his Basmyl cavalry and the Türks pushed into Gansu.
 Next year Xuanzong bought him off.
 In 727 he received 100,000 pieces of silk in return for a 'tribute' of 30 horses.
-He refused to ally with the Tibet Empire against the Tang dynasty.
-His wisdom was praised by Zhang Yue (Tang dynasty).
+He refused to ally with the Tibetan Empire against the Tang dynasty.
+His wisdom was praised by Zhang Yue.